msm-mir/titanic-survival-prediction-lr/README.md

 ## Pipeline Workflow

+### 1. Data Loading
-- Data Loading: Loading Datasets as Pandas DataFrames from the local directory.
+- Loading Datasets as Pandas DataFrames from the local directory

+### 2. Exploratory Data Analysis
-- Exploratory Data Analysis: Visualizing survival distributions and feature correlations.
+- Visualizing survival distributions using `seaborn.countplot`
+- Visualizing feature correlations using `seaborn.heatmap`

+### 3. Data Preprocessing
-- Data Preprocessing: Droping unused features, encoding categorical features, handling missing values, and scaling numerical features.
+- Droping unused features to eliminate noise and prevent overfitting
+- Encoding categorical features using One-Hot Encoding (`pd.get_dummies`)
+- Handling missing values using median imputation for numerical data
+- Scaling numerical features using `StandardScaler` to normalize their distribution

+### 4. Model Training
-- Model Training: Training a **Logistic Regression** classifier, plotting convergence curve, and predicting the labels.
+- Training a **Logistic Regression** classifier from scratch
-- Evaluation Metrics: Calculating accuracy, confusion matrix, recall, precision, and f1 score.
+- Plotting convergence curve using loss reduction to track optimization path and ensure proper convergence
+- Predicting the labels (`0` for deceased, `1` for survived)

+### 5. Model Evaluation
+- Accuracy score
+- Confusion matrix
+- Recall score
+- precision score
+- f1 score

+### 6. Inference
-- Inference: Making predictions on the unseen test set and generating a Kaggle-compliant submission file.
+- Making predictions on the unseen test set and generating a Kaggle-compliant submission file exported as `titanic_submission.csv`.

 ---